In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 The CAS Director General takes part in the decision-making with a consultative voice and acts as Secretary to the Board.

-A quorum of the Board consists of three of its members.
+A quorum of the Board consists of four of its members.
 Decisions are taken during meetings or by correspondence, including by electronic mail or by any other appropriate electronic means, by a simple majority of those voting ; the President has a casting vote in the event of a tie.

 A member of ICAS or the Board may be challenged when circumstances allow legitimate doubt to be cast on her/his independence vis-à-vis a party to an arbitration which must be the subject of a decision by ICAS or the Board pursuant to Article S6, paragraph 4.
 She/he shall pre-emptively disqualify herself/himself when the subject of a decision is an arbitration procedure in which a sports-related body to which she/he belongs appears as a party or in which a member of the law firm to which she/he belongs is an arbitrator or counsel.